 The Royal Bank of Canada Corporate 13.1 is a race within a race, pitting company against company along the spectacular course of the Royal Parks Half.

 It’s a chance for companies to foster a culture, not just of hard work and dedication, but also of charitable giving and team success.
 All this is wrapped in an iconic event with a festival atmosphere as runners take to the closed roads of central London and through four magical Royal Parks to complete the Royal Parks Half.

 In previous years, more than 2000 corporate runners from over 150 companies have competed to take home the coveted trophy in each discipline – Fastest Male, Fastest Female, and Fastest Mixed Team.
 Companies can purchase as many guaranteed places (with a minimum of 2) and create sub-teams of 4-7 individuals to battle – male, female, or mixed.
 You can also make every step count by raising money for your preferred charity.

 Corporate race entry is £199pp, plus a £4.95 admin fee which you can choose to pay on behalf of your runners or you can choose to pass this on to pay when they register their details.
-Corporate registration will close on 1 September 2023 unless places are sold out before.
+Corporate registration will close on 1 September 2023.

 If you have any questions about our corporate places, email us on email@example.com

 Corporate entry provides companies with:

 among the 16 000 runners in this sell-out event

 An opportunity to get the whole team involved

 a half marathon is an epic challenge and the team’s efforts are worthy of support by their colleagues